poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-05-16-Challenges-I-Wrote-For-BtS-CTF-2025.markdown

     main()
 ```

+### Post-mortem

+There was an unintended in the `ask_for_index()` function for negative indexes :(.
+Skill issue on my part.
+You can see the Discord server of the competition for other teams' solves.
+In hindsight, the unintended was probably a good thing.
+Thanks to it we had a
+challenge that was easier than the other two resulting in a better solve distribution.

 ## Other challenges I made

-I also made two other challanges, Rainbom Bash Adventure and stupid fd
+I also made two other challanges, Rainbom Bash Adventure (106 solves)
-manager. but they were pretty simple and not that interesting compared
+and stupid fd manager (35 solves), but they were pretty simple and not
-to the previous ones, so I won't dedicate a separate section for them.
+that interesting compared to the previous ones, so I won't dedicate a
+separate section for them.

-For Rainbom Bash Adventure, the challenge is a renpy visual novel.
-You
+For Rainbom Bash Adventure, the challenge is a Ren'Py visual
-can find the code of the game in ./game/script.rpy.
-There what you
+novel.
+You can find the code of the game in `./game/script.rpy`.
+There
-have to do is to parse all the choices as a weighted graph and solve
+what you have to do is to parse all the choices as a weighted graph
-the TSP problem using heuristics.
-You can tell it's a TSP problem by
+and solve the TSP problem using heuristics.
+You can tell it's a TSP
-the dialogue: "Help Rainbom Bash smash all the clouds in the fastest
+problem by the dialogue: "Help Rainbom Bash smash all the clouds in
-possible way and return to the origin.
-I heard it's a well known
+the fastest possible way and return to the origin.
+I heard it's a well
-problem....".
-Actually, because of how I generated the graph, you
+known problem....".
+Actually, because of how I generated the graph,
-could just do a nearest neighbour algorithm instead of a heuristic and
+you could just do a nearest neighbour algorithm instead of a heuristic
-I was of aware that but I left it as an unintended-intended, since it
+and I was of aware that but I left it as an unintended-intended, since
-made the generating of the graph easier :P.
+it made the generating of the graph stupid simple :P.

-For stupid fd manager, the solve was to abuse two facts:
+For stupid fd manager, the solve was about abusing two facts:
 - stdio in libc is buffered.
 - Opening a file opens the file in the lowest possible file descriptor.

-So The solve was in one line to write `3 0 2 ./flag`.
+So the solve to write in one line `3 0 2 ./flag`.
 The program buffers the whole line -> it closes file descriptor 0 (which is standard input) ->
 it opens ./flag as file descriptor 0 -> scanf() and family now will do io operations
 on the flag instead of standard input, which shows us the flag.